Vincent Browne: Career

 He was involved in a controversy over the tapping of his telephone by the Irish state from February 1975 to February 1983.
 When this was disclosed by former minister for justice Seán Doherty, Browne sued the State.
 He made a settlement with the State in early 1997 which included an agreement to publish a statement on the settlement, stating, inter alia, that the State had intercepted his telephone conversations for reasons of State security – Browne had written much about the IRA in the early- to mid-1970s – while accepting that Browne had himself never been involved in subversion or crime.
 On being given access to the transcripts from 1981, Browne claimed that it was apparent the motivation for the interception of his telephone conversations for the eight-year period had little to do with the security of the State – it was aimed at garnering information on his work as a journalist, entirely aside from his reporting of the IRA.
 Browne sought to have the agreement altered to permit a public acknowledgement that the intercepts were not done for security reasons.
 The Fine Gael–Labour-Democratic Left coalition government refused.
 He subsequently disclosed this himself on television and later in print.

 For ten years he presented the programme Tonight with Vincent Browne on RTÉ Radio 1.
 In August 2000, he substituted for John Bowman on the RTÉ television programme Questions and Answers.
 He also presented Prime Time on RTÉ One.

 From 14 January 2007, he presented Tonight with Vincent Browne, a nightly current affairs television show on TV3 before stepping down from this role on 27 July 2017.
 Despite airing on what is usually considered a graveyard slot, the show was highly successful drawing up to 166,000 viewers.

 In June 2012, Denis O'Brien wrote to Browne threatening to sue him.
 Browne disclosed this letter to the general public.

 Browne later wrote a piece for The Irish Times on why O'Brien "is not a fit person to control INM [Independent News & Media]".
 In it he questioned O'Brien's previous threats to sue Sam Smyth and asked "[H]ow plausible is it that the removal of Sam Smyth from a Sunday morning radio programme on Today FM, which Denis O'Brien controls, and his ostracisation now within the Irish Independent to which he is contracted (not one article by him has been published for some months), isn't part of the same campaign which Denis O'Brien and [one of his then representatives on the board of INM] Leslie Buckley, conducted against Sam Smyth in 2010?"

+In 2012, Browne sold his home in Dalkey for €2.6 million in order to pay off a mortgage and debts related to The Village Magazine.